Gabriel-Goncalves/jungle-devs-challenge/README.md

 This application was deployed using the [heroku](https://www.heroku.com/) platform

-<a href="https://gabriel-jungle-devs-challenge.herokuapp.com/" target="_blank">Click here</a> o access the application deployed
+<a href="https://gabriel-jungle-devs-challenge.herokuapp.com/" target="_blank">Click here</a> to access the application deployed

 ## Description